 Watch the video below to see what Tracy, Sheri, Lynne, Deborah and Brandon have to say about their trip to Costa Rica.

 Since 1991, Crimson Cup Coffee & Tea has hand-roasted great-tasting specialty coffee in Columbus, Ohio.
-We’ve also taught more than 250 independent business owners how to be successful in specialty coffee through our coffee franchise alternative program.
+We’ve also taught more than 300 independent business owners in 30 states how to open a coffee shop and be successful.

 Questions about opening a coffee shop?
 Or want to learn more about our wholesale coffee roasting programs for specialty grocers, colleges and universities and restaurants and food service operators?
 Give us a call at 888-800-9224 or fill out this form, and we’ll get right back to you!